Wednesday January 21 2026.

 We cannot lose sight of that.
 Investment delivers projects, in turn delivering the service improvements that customers need, but it starts with creating the right conditions.
 A sector too berated by government does not look a sure bet for external investment, undermining the measures needed to restore public confidence and trust – the very aims of the reforms.

-The white paper nods to this by proposing a shift from the current five‑year investments sprints to a 5/10/25‑year structure, giving contractors and investors visibility across longer cycles.
+The white paper nods to this by proposing a shift from the current five‑year investment sprints to a 5/10/25‑year structure, giving contractors and investors visibility across longer cycles.
 That is welcome but must now be implemented faithfully, not as an aim that dissolves at the next price review.

 Government has secured the headlines around tougher accountability.
 That stick must now be met with the carrot of creating stable market conditions and praising progress where it is made.